 IAA regulations require pilots to be licensed as commercial pilots with specific ratings for each aircraft to be flown.
 In addition, IAA regulations require all commercial pilots to be medically certified as physically fit.
-At March 31, 2013, the average age of Ryanair's pilots was 35 years and their average period of employment with Ryanair was 4.8 years.
+At March 31, 2014, the average age of Ryanair's pilots was 35 years and their average period of employment with Ryanair was 5.2 years.
 Licenses and medical certification are subject to periodic re-evaluation and require recurrent training and recent flying experience in order to be maintained.
 Maintenance engineers must be licensed and qualified for specific aircraft types.
 Flight attendants must undergo initial and periodic competency training.
 Training programs are subject to approval and monitoring by the IAA.
 In addition, the appointment of senior management personnel directly involved in the supervision of flight operations, training, maintenance and aircraft inspection must be satisfactory to the IAA.
 Based on its experience in managing the airline's growth to date. management believes that there is a sufficient pool of qualified and licensed pilots, engineers and mechanics within the EU to satisfy Ryanair's anticipated future needs in the areas of flight operations, maintenance and quality control and that Ryanair will not face significant difficulty in hiring and continuing to employ the required personnel.
 Ryanair has also been able to satisfy its needs for additional pilots through the use of contract agencies.
 These contract pilots are included in the table above.
 In addition, Ryanair has also been able to satisfy its needs for additional flight attendants through the use of contract agencies.
 These contract flight attendants are included in the table above.

-Ryanair has licensed approved organizations in Sweden and Holland to operate pilot training courses using Ryanair's syllabus, in order to grant Boeing 737 type-ratings.
+Ryanair has a licensed approved organization in Holland to operate pilot training courses using Ryanair's syllabus, in order to grant Boeing 737 type-ratings.
 Each trainee pilot must pay for his or her own training and, based on his or her performance, he or she may be offered a position operating on Ryanair aircraft.
 This program enables Ryanair to secure a continuous stream of type-rated co-pilots.

-Ryanair's employees earn productivity-based incentive payments, including a sales bonus for onboard sales for flight attendants and payments based on the number of hours or sectors flown by pilots and flight attendants (within limits set by industry standards or regulations fixing maximum working hours).
-During the 2013 fiscal year, such productivity-based incentive payments accounted for approximately 46% of an average flight attendant's total earnings and approximately 35% of the typical pilot's compensation.
-Pilots at 54 out of Ryanair's 57 bases are covered by four or five year agreements on pay, allowances and rosters which variously fall due for negotiation between 2014 and 2018.
-In March 2012, Ryanair agreed to increase the pay of pilots and cabin crew in accordance with the terms of individual base agreements.
-The remaining employees who were not covered by base agreements had their salary frozen for a period of 12 months.
+Ryanair's crews earn productivity-based incentive payments, including a sales bonus for onboard sales for flight attendants and payments based on the number of hours or sectors flown by pilots and flight attendants (within limits set by industry standards or regulations fixing maximum working hours).
+During the 2014 fiscal year, such productivity-based incentive payments accounted for approximately 44% of an average flight attendant's total earnings and approximately 32% of the typical pilot's compensation.
+Pilots at 65 out of Ryanair's 69 bases are covered by four or five year agreements on pay, allowances and rosters which fall due for negotiation at various dates between 2014 and 2019.
+Cabin crew at all Ryanair bases are also party to long term collective agreements on pay, allowances and rosters which expire March 2017.
+In March 2013, Ryanair agreed to increase the pay of pilots and cabin crew in accordance with the terms of individual base agreements.
 Ryanair's pilots are currently subject to IAA-approved limits of 100 flight-hours per 28-day cycle and 900 flight-hours per fiscal year.
-For the 2013 fiscal year, the average flight-hours for Ryanair's pilots amounted to approximately 66.5 hours per month and approximately 798 hours for the complete year, a 5% decrease on the previous fiscal year.
-Were more stringent regulations on flight hours to be adopted, Ryanair's flight personnel could experience a reduction in their total pay due to lower compensation for the number of hours or sectors flown and Ryanair could be required to hire additional flight personnel.
+For the 2014 fiscal year, the average flight-hours for Ryanair's pilots amounted to approximately 68 hours per month and approximately 812 hours for the complete year, an approximately 2% increase on the previous fiscal year.
+If more stringent regulations on flight hours were to be adopted, Ryanair's flight personnel could experience a reduction in their total pay due to lower compensation for the number of hours or sectors flown and Ryanair could be required to hire additional flight personnel.